rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#5-Oct-2019.md

 type: single
 categories:
   - "newsletters"
+summary: The highlight this month was San Francisco Blockchain Week.
+This was a huge series of events, with representation from a number of Rust blockchain projects.
+Several projects, Interledger, Near, Nervos, Oasis, and Parity came together for a day of Rust in Blockchain workshops.

 ---

 Welcome to the #5 edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
 [Previous: #4](/newsletters/2019-10-03).